Health & Biohacking

 Creatine monohydrate: at 25 to perform, after 35 to last

-Creatine monohydrate after 35 is no longer a “bodybuilding supplement”.
-It’s a metabolic strategy tool: at 25 to build, after 35 to consolidate, after 45 to defend your capital.
+Used well, it becomes a metabolic strategy tool: at 25 to build, after 35 to consolidate, after 45 to defend your capital.

-You think creatine is for bodybuilders?
+Do you think creatine monohydrate is only for bodybuilders?

 In this article

-Understanding ATP: the foundation
+Understanding ATP: the foundation of everything

 Key takeaway